isomerpages/mol-services/designoptions/00a-move-house(accordion).md

        *[Note: This scheme replaces the existing 2-room flat scheme and Studio Apartment (SA) scheme.]*<br>
        - [HDB Flat (3-room flats and bigger)](https://www.hdb.gov.sg/cs/infoweb/residential/buying-a-flat/new/eligibility/hdb-flat){:target="_blank}<br>
        - [Executive Condominium (EC)](https://www.hdb.gov.sg/cs/infoweb/residential/buying-a-flat/new/sales-launches/executive-condominiums){:target="_blank}<br>
+  - title: Priority Schemes for New Flats
+    content: |
+      A computerised balloting system will determine your queue number for selection of flats.
+Your chances may be improved through [HDB priority schemes](https://www.hdb.gov.sg/cs/infoweb/residential/buying-a-flat/new/eligibility/priority-schemes){:target="_blank"}.
+[More details here](/government-services/buying-a-hdb/eligibility/){:target="_blank"}
   - title: Resale flats
     content: |
       You can buy a resale flat as long as there is at least 1 Singapore Citizen or 2 Singapore Permanent Residents (PR) to form an eligible family unit in the application.
 Read more about the [other eligibility conditions](https://www.hdb.gov.sg/cs/infoweb/residential/buying-a-flat/resale/eligibility-){:target="_blank"}
-  - title: Priority Schemes
+  - title: Do a quick check
     content: |
-      A computerised balloting system will determine your queue number for selection of flats.
-Your chances may be improved through [HDB priority schemes](https://www.hdb.gov.sg/cs/infoweb/residential/buying-a-flat/new/eligibility/priority-schemes){:target="_blank"}.
-[More details here](/government-services/buying-a-hdb/eligibility/){:target="_blank"}
-  - title: Check your eligibility
-    content: |
-      [Use this <a name="eligibility"></a>tool](https://services2.hdb.gov.sg/webapp/BP13EligCheck/BP13SHome?strSystem=CHECK){:target="_blank"} to check your eligibility to buy an HDB flat (new or resale).
+      [Use this <a name="eligibility"></a>tool](https://services2.hdb.gov.sg/webapp/BP13EligCheck/BP13SHome?strSystem=CHECK){:target="_blank"} to check your eligibility to buy an HDB flat (new or resale) with your gross monthly income.

 housing-finances:
   - title: Eligibility Conditions for HDB Housing Loan